-26.8.1 Release steps
+26.9.1 Release Steps

 - 1. Create the branch 1.9.x on the main repo, not in a forked repo, for the release candidate or release.
 The only exception is for a point/bugfix release as it should already exist - 2.
 Update the what's new for the release: - Copy docs/iris/src/whatsnew/latest.rst to a file named v1.9.rst - Delete the docs/iris/src/whatsnew/latest.rst file so it will not cause an issue in the build - In v1.9.rst update the page title (first line of the file) to show the date and version in the format of v1.9 (DD MMM YYYY).
-For example v1.9 (03 Aug 2020) - · Review the file for correctness - Add v1.9.rst to git and commit all changes, including removal of latest.rst - 3.
+For example v1.9 (03 Aug 2020) - · Review the file for correctness - Work with the development team to create a 'highlights' section at the top of the file, providing extra detail on notable changes - Add v1.9.rst to git and commit all changes, including removal of latest.rst - 3.
 Update the what's new index docs/iris/src/whatsnew/index.rst - Temporarily remove reference to latest.rst - Add a reference to v1.9.rst to the top of the list - 4.
-Update the Iris.init.py version string, to 1.9.0 - 5.
+Update the Iris.\\init\\.py version string, to 1.9.0 - 5.
 Check your changes by building the documentation and viewing the changes - 6.
 Once all the above steps are complete, the release is cut, using the Draft a new release button on the Iris release page

-26.8.2 Post release steps
+26.9.2 Post Release Steps

 - 1. Check the documentation has built on Read The Docs.
 The build is triggered by any commit to master.
 Additionally check that the versions available in the pop out menu in the bottom left corner include the new release version.
 If it is not present you will need to configure the versions available in the admin dashboard in Read The Docs - 2.
-Copy docs/iris/src/whatsnew/latest.rst.template to docs/iris/src/whatsnew/latest.rst.
+Copy docs/iris/src/whatsnew/latest.rst.template to docs/iris/src/whatsnew/ latest.rst.
 This will reset the file with the unreleased heading and placeholders for the what's new headings - 3.
 Add back in the reference to latest.rst to the what's new index docs/iris/src/whatsnew/index.rst - 4.
-Update Iris.init.py version string to show as 1.10.dev0 - 5.
+Update Iris.\\init\\.py version string to show as 1.10.dev0 - 5.
 Merge back to master